-- SMART logframes separate session focused on M&E - Partnerships take time new partnerships vs old and time taken to establish working relationships - Don't underestimate how long it may take at project start up to finalise agreements, visas, staff recruitment etc. - Attribution vs contribution and measuring change "high level of matched funding means attribution of achievements to D+ funding will be challenging" - Consider how project results will be taken up (policy and research projects common offenders!).
+- SMART logframes separate session focused on M&E - Partnerships take time new partnerships vs old and time taken to establish working relationships - Don't underestimate how long it may take at project start up to finalise agreements, visas, staff recruitment etc. - Consider how project results will be taken up (policy and research projects common offenders!).
 Communication strategies should be clear and consider who the audience is, how they will use the results, when they will be engaged etc.